Downtown Planning

 • Why does this project need to be so massive?
 This project will undoubtedly be extremely expensive, with deep trenches, wide vehicle-rated bridge, and the rerouting of the second busiest corridor in the city.
 What problems does this project solve, that a wide, walking bridge cannot?
 A project like the Interurban Trail Bridges in Shoreline, WA seems like it would be a much more appropriate solution.

-Jonathan asked about 2 years ago
+Jonathan asked over 2 years ago

 Hi Jonathan, thanks for your questions.